-Join George Maestri for an in-depth discussion in this video Working with groups, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Working with groups, part of Learning MotionBuilder.

 - One way to organize your scenes is to use groups,…and this allows us to segment our scene…so that we can hide and show various parts…of the scene or make it so that we can't…select certain parts of the scene.…So we have this particular scene here…and we have a background object…and maybe we don't ever want to touch that bench…and so we want to make sure that it's not selectable.…So when we're selecting things in the scene…we don't want to accidentally hit that.…